-No. Provision of the Bill Issue Proposal Justification 6.
-No 29 of the explanatory notes of the Bill provides that in arriving at the 2024/25Parliament need to provide guidance on the Basis which will be used for sharing revenue among the county governments from the financial year 2025/26The financing of Equalisation Fund arrears amounting to Ksh.
+No. Provision of the Bill Issue Proposal Justification Formula as applicable from financial year 2020/21 to 2025/26. financial years: 2020/21 to 2024/25Parliament need to provide guidance on the Basis which will be used for sharing revenue among the county governments from the financial year 2025/26.
+Basis for sharing revenue among county governments to Parliament for consideration.
+6. No 29 of the explanatory notes of the Bill 1 -The financing of Equalisation Fund arrears amounting to Ksh.
 2.7 billion is not enough justification against further increasing the county government's into which one half per cent of all revenue collected by the national government each year shall be paid.